Japan's Ootoya says to formally oppose takeover bid by Colowide

-TOKYO, July 17 (Reuters) - Japanese restaurant chain Ootoya Holdings said it would oppose a tender offer by its top shareholder, Colowide Co, turning the bid into the country’s latest hostile deal.
+TOKYO (Reuters) - Japanese restaurant chain Ootoya Holdings (2705.T) said it would oppose a tender offer by its top shareholder, Colowide Co (7616.T), turning the bid into the country’s latest hostile deal.

 In an emailed statement, Ootoya said it would announce later on Friday that a group of employees are against the takeover, followed by a formal decision on Monday by the board of directors to oppose the bid.